 During the 1917-1918 winter season, Mrs. Prescott was joined at 15 Gloucester by William Bacon Emmons and his wife, Margaret (Young) Emmons.
 Earlier in 1917, they had lived at 285 Beacon with Margaret Emmons’s mother, Charlotte Wright (Hubbard) Young, the widow of Benjamin Loring Young.
 William Emmons owned Cloudland Farms in Pomfret, Vermont, a 2,000 acre farm where he raised Jersey cattle, Southdown sheep, and Berkshire pigs, and produced maple syrup.
 They moved from 15 Gloucester by the 1918-1919 season, and by the 1919-1920 season were living at 3 Fairfield.

 During the 1918-1919 winter season, 15 Gloucester was the home of attorney Frederic Sprague Goodwin and his wife, Juliet Borland (Higginson) Goodwin.
 They had lived at 135 Beacon during the 1916-1917 winter season.
 They also maintained a home in Dover, Massachusetts.
-They had moved from 15 Gloucester by the 1919-1920 season, and probably made Dover their year-round home for the several years.
+They also maintained a home, Mill Farm, in Dover, Massachusetts, where they had lived during the 1917-1918 season.
+They had moved from 15 Gloucester by the 1919-1920 winter season, and made Dover their year-round home for several years.
 By the 1923-1924 winter season, they were living at 390 Beacon.

 On September 13, 1919, 15 Gloucester was purchased from Frances Prescott by Serita (Lincoln) Bartlett, the wife of banker and stockbroker Matthew Bartlett.
 They previously had lived at 230 Marlborough.
 They also maintained a home in Beverly Farms.
 As a child, Serita Bartlett had lived next door, at 13 Gloucester, with her parents, Arthur and Serafina (Loring) Lincoln.